 Leah has worked extensively with Terry Gilliam, Sir David Mcvicar, Simon Mcburney, Moshe Leiser and Patrice Caurier as Choreographer, movement director, co- director and associate.

-Most recently, Les Troyens for Wiener Staats Oper, La Scala, San Fransisco Opera, Benvenuto Cellini for Opera Nationale de Paris, ENO, DNO, Gran Teatre del Liceu, Barcelona, Rome Opera; The Damnation of Faust for ENO, De Vlaamse Opera, Teatro Massimo, Palermo, and Staatsoper Berlin.
+Most recent productions include; Death in Venice for Royal Opera House; The Rakes Progress for Moscow Stanislavsky Music Theatre, Festival Aix and Dutch National Opera; Rusalka for San Francisco Opera and Chicago Lyric Opera; Les Troyens for Royal Opera House, Wiener Staatsoper, La Scala, San Francisco Opera; Benvenuto Cellini for Opera Nationale de Paris, ENO, DNO, Gran Teatre del Liceu, Barcelona, Rome Opera; The Damnation of Faust for Staatsoper Berlin, ENO, De Vlaamse Opera and Teatro Massimo, Palermo.

 Leah has directed major revivals for opera houses including Rome, San Francisco, Oslo and Palermo, and the Royal Opera House and ENO in London.
-She has also directed opera and theatre at Lyric Theatre Hammersmith, and co-directed a number of plays with Neil Bartlett for the Royal Court Theatre, National Theatre and other theatres.
-She has taught movement and drama at all the major opera and theatre institutions in London and is a regular teacher for the Mozart Academie, Festival Aix-en-Provence.
+She has also directed opera and theatre at Lyric Theatre Hammersmith and co-directed a number of plays with Neil Bartlett for the Royal Court Theatre, National Theatre and other theatres.
+She has taught movement and drama at all the major opera and theatre institutions in London and is a regular teacher for the Mozart Academie at Festival Aix-en-Provence.